KnowledgeCaptureAndDiscovery/DISK-API/README.md

 ## Installation

+You can install DISK using Docker or building from source.
 We recommend to use `docker` to install DISK.

 ### Docker